 We have taken and will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy and Cookies Policy no matter where it is located.

-We give the greatest priority to compliance with UK data protection and other privacy laws to which we are subject to and are committed to ensuring that your information is secure.
+We give the greatest priority to compliance with UK data protection, EU General Data Protection Regulation (GDPR) and other privacy laws to which we are subject to and are committed to ensuring that your information is secure.
 To prevent unauthorized access or disclosure of information we have physical, electronic and managerial procedures in place to keep your information secure.
 Once logged into your Judo Account, all internet communication is secured using Transport Layer Security (TLS) technology with the best encryption ciphers available.

 However, this high level of protection can only be effective if you follow certain security practices yourself.
 You must never share your Judo Account or login details with anyone.
 If you are concerned that your details have been compromised, you should contact customer service immediately.
 Details of how to contact customer service are available from the “Contact” section of the Website.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site.
 Any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 How long do we keep hold of your information?